 This QM is not included in the Choose Well score but you can see how much money the facility has been fined.
-Violations of some regulations are more serious than others, and when they are more serious, the facility will be fined.
+Violations of some regulations or Health and Safety Codes are more serious than others, and when they are more serious, the facility will be fined.

 If your resident needs special types of care for dementia, hospice, and/or if your resident requires total care or is bedridden, you will have special interest in this Quality Measure.
-Each regulation in this Quality Measure assesses how well the facility follows the rules for these areas specialty care.
+Each regulation or Health and Safety Code in this Quality Measure assesses how well the facility follows the rules for these areas specialty care.

-This QM includes the regulations that state what basic services and care the facility has to give to residents.
+This QM includes the regulations or Health and Safety Codes that state what basic services and care the facility has to give to residents.
 The basic services include pre-admission appraisals and reappraisals, medical assessments, observation to monitor changes in condition.
 This category also includes the requirements for a compliant Admissions Agreement, and facility reporting requirements to the state.

-This QM covers regulations about medication administration, following physician orders, and letting the responsible parties know about falls and injuries.
+This QM covers regulations or Health and Safety Codes about medication administration, following physician orders, and letting the responsible parties know about falls and injuries.
 This regulation also tells about how well facilities store and record resident medication, and how they respond to medical emergencies including calling 9-1-1.

 For a detailed white paper documenting the Health and Safety Codes and Regulations used to compute the quality measures, click here to download the Data Dictionary as a PDF.